 In this post, we share our method for choosing the right destination for your trip, that’s also practical for your budget and timeline.

 We often find, nailing down a rough timeline is easier than choosing the right destination.
 Starting with a few simple questions, define the basic building blocks for your trip.

 - What’s your rough timeline?
 Try to narrow down to the month you want to travel.

 - How flexible can you be?
 This is key for getting discounts when booking flights.

 - What season will it be?
 Climate plays a big part in how we choose a destination.
 We also consider how busy a destination will be.
 For example, Florida is hot and crowded in summer, but summer is perfect for hiking in Maine.

-- How long is the trip?
+- How long will the trip be?
 We use this to decide just how far we can practically travel.
 We’ll dive into this further in a minute.

 Figure Out Your Budget and Travel Style

-Next, determine the maximum amount of money you want to spend for the trip.
+Next, decide how much money you want to spend on the trip.
 Your budget should include flights, accommodation, transportation, food, and entertainment.

-Knowing your budget upfront helps identify practical destinations for the length of your trip.
+Knowing your budget upfront helps find practical destinations for the length of your trip.
 For instance, if a couple’s budget is $1000 for a week, that’s realistic for Mexico but not Bermuda.